SamirRachidZaim/binomialRF/README.md

 # Installing from BioConductor

-Alternatively, the binomialRF R package has been submitted to BioConductor, upon availability, you will be able to install as follows:
+Alternatively, the binomialRF R package has been submitted to BioConductor, and, upon availability, you will be able to install as follows:

 ```
 BiocManager::install("binomialRF")